 The icons of this type give more about aesthetic appeal than functionality.
 However, this aspect is also significant and needs to be considered as the style and appearance corresponding to the target audience preferences and expectations set the solid ground for high desirability.
 Applied wisely, it is one of the features that can not only attract but also retain users and add much to the positive user experience.
 Decorative icons are often used to present seasonal features and special offers.

 App icons are the interactive brand signs that present the application on different platforms supporting the original identity of the digital product.
-In most cases, it features the logo of the app designed according to the requirements set for this kind of icons.
+In most cases, it features the logo of the app designed according to the requirements set for this kind of icon.
 However, it also can apply something else, for example, a mascot or an abstract combination of corporate colors.
-The effective solution is usually based on thorough market and competition research with the aim of creating an original icon which won’t get lost on the screen full of other app icons.
+The effective solution is usually based on thorough market and competition research with the aim of creating an original icon that won’t get lost on the screen full of other app icons.